The speed of sound.

 The Quantum’s eight analog inputs, ten line-level analog outputs, two stereo headphone outputs, and stereo S/PDIF digital I/O might be all you need today.
 But your studio is likely to grow in time, and so can your Quantum recording system.
 Its dual ADAT Optical I/O provides up to 16 more channels of digital I/O at up to 48 kHz (up to 8 channels at 96 kHz).

 The Quantum’s ADAT I/O lets you add any ADAT-compatible A/D/A converter but we highly recommend the PreSonus DigiMax DP88 preamp/converter, which seamlessly extends the analog I/O on the Quantum with eight digitally-controlled XMAX preamps, and word clock I/O. The DP88’s mic preamps are fully remote-controllable from UC Surface, Studio One®, and Studio One Remote when connected via ADAT Lightpipe to the Quantum so that they naturally extend your analog inputs both sonically and functionally.

 Quantum Thunderbolt audio interfaces are fully integrated with Studio One® to provide unparalleled control over your hardware right from your recording environment.
 Launch Studio One, and you’ll find full preamp control, talkback, and speaker switching integrated into your Studio One console.
 Need to track away from your computer?
 Launch Studio One Remote on your iPad® or Android™ tablet.
 Quantum preamps can be also controlled via MIDI in Pro Tools, Logic, or Live so you can save the settings with your recordings.

-Quantum users receive a complementary license for Studio One Artist with their registration, plus 50% off upgrades to Studio One Professional — as well as Ableton® Live Lite.
+Quantum users receive a complimentary license for Studio One Artist with their registration plus 50% off upgrades to Studio One Professional — as well as Ableton® Live Lite.

 The Quantum leap.